 Having this information at your fingertips can help you gauge the interest level of your prospects and which use cases or information interest them the most.
 The insights enable your sales team to determine the most efficient use of their effort and tailor subsequent prospect communication to the most relevant areas of interest.

-If you’re interested in learning more ways that video can help your enterprise sales enablement practice, check out our white paper, “18 Ways You Can Boost Your Sales Enablement with Video,” or sign up for a free, full-featured trial.
+Learn more ways video can help your enterprise sales enablement practice in our latest white paper, “18 Ways You Can Boost Your Sales Enablement with Video.”